jjprevite/learning/js-redux-study-guide.md

 ```

 ### Summary:
-Using Redux, he's the basic flow:
+Using Redux, here's the basic flow:
 - create an action
 - handle the action using the reducer
 - trigger it using the store.dispatch method